Residency options in the Cayman Islands for real estate investors

 For anyone wishing to spend some or all of their time in the Cayman Islands, this guide provides an overview of how to acquire residency by investing in Cayman Islands real estate.

-For detailed and bespoke advice, please contact our experts in this area: Sophia Harris, Daniel Altneu or Harvel Grant.
+For detailed and bespoke advice, please do not hesitate to contact our experts in this area: Ian Jamieson, Andrew Miller or Daniel Altneu.

 25-Year Residency Certificate (minimum CI$1m investment)